The nearly three-year saga over a disputed waterfall on private property in Wildwood was finally settled earlier this month.

 During its Dec.
 2 meeting, the Wildwood Planning and Zoning Commission voted 7-3 to adopt the recommendations submitted by Planning and Parks Director Joe Vujnich.
 In his extensive report, Vujnich advised the commission to approve the permit for use of the waterfall with the condition of a mitigation plan to address a potential algae growth.

-It was is most ways a victory for Tom Roberts, who owns the property on which the waterfall in question resides.
+In most ways, it was a victory for Tom Roberts, who owns the property on which the waterfall in question resides.
 Roberts said the review process for his conditional use permit that has not only taken several years but untold hours of time from city officials.

 “It didn’t have to go on this way,” he said.
 “It’s just because of one person.”